The Vias Verdes in Andalusia are flat and can be enjoyed by everyone -cyclists, joggers, children and even wheelchair users

-Le beau vélo de RAVeL – L’échapée belge, is an RTBF – the public television of French-speaking Belgium – programme that focuses on promoting and bringing to light the network of rail trails -including towpaths and disused railway lines that exist in the Wallonia region.
+Le beau vélo de RAVeL – L’échapée belge, is an RTBF – the public television of French-speaking Belgium – a programme that focuses on promoting and bringing to light the network of rail trails -including towpaths and disused railway lines that exist in the Wallonia region.
 Every week, during the summer season, a different town of Wallonia is featured on the show, plus a yearly trip somewhere in the world.

 Vías Verdes in Andalusia – Cycling in the wild

 Some of the trails the team of the Belgian escapade have gone through are amongst the most popular in Andalusia.
-The first leg of their journey took them through the Alpujarras in Granada, an area located on the south slopes of Sierra Nevada, pedalling through the towns of Bubión, Capileira and Trevélez, famous for its tasty serrano ham (also called Spanish ham).
+The first leg of their journey took them through the Alpujarras in Granada, an area located on the south slopes of Sierra Nevada, pedalling through the towns of Bubión, Capileira and Trevélez, famous for its tasty Serrano ham (also called Spanish ham).
 On their second day, they crossed the Sierra Nevada mountain range, arriving in Abrucena, on the north slopes on the mountain.

 On their third day, the left the mountains to the endless olive groves of Jaen.
 This leg is one of the most famous greenways in Spain, thanks to its spectacular landscape, with 13 metal viaducts, impressive views of the olive groves and is the longest in Andalusia.
 Olive oil is an important part of the Andalusian culture and economy – more than 53% of the olive oil production worldwide comes from Jaen and Cordoba.

 The following day, the Belgian escapade team rode through the mind-blowing Pueblos Blancos in Cadiz – mainly Olvera and Grazalema, home of the Sierra de Grazalema Natural Park.
 Grazalema is one of the rainiest places in Spain due to the layout of its mountains, that serve as a barrier for all the clouds coming from the Atlantic ocean.
+This specific climatology of the Sierra de Grazalema Natural Park is ideal for all kinds of adventure and nature activities.

 And last, but not least, the team arrived in Malaga, where they discovered the Great Malaga Path, a pioneer route that, through 35 stages, allows the visitor to discover the territorial and environmental variety of the province, promoting both nature and towns and cities.
 On this occasion, they rode through the towns of Ronda and Estepona, right in the Costa del Sol.